theNewDynamic/oregonsadventurecoast.com/content/event/holiday-happenings-tree-lightings-on-oregon-s-adventure-coast.md

 ![Coos Bay Tree lighting with Santa dn the movie Elf!](/img/coos-bay-tree-lighting-sub-sect-hdr.jpg)

-#### November 24, 2023<br>Tree Lighting at the Coos Bay Visitor Center with Santa, Plus ELF! at The Egyptian
+#### November 29, 2024<br>Tree Lighting at the Coos Bay Visitor Center with Santa, Plus ELF! at The Egyptian

 Join Santa at the **Coos Bay Visitor Center** for the Coos Bay Tree Lighting!
 The evening begins with cookies and cider in the Visitor Center at 4:30pm.
 Santa and the Mayor of Coos Bay will light the tree at 5:30pm.
 Following the tree lighting, follow Santa and the parade of revelers to The Egyptian Theatre for the traditional showing of&nbsp;**Elf** after the tree lighting!
 Santa will sit on stage and listen to the wishes of the boys and girls.
 Elf will begin at about 7pm.
-Don't forget your **balled up white socks** for the snowball fight!!!
+Don't forget your **balled up white socks** for the snowball fight!
+The donated socks will go to local homeless shelters.
+If you miss this event, you can catch another free showing of **Elf** will at 2:00 pm on Saturday with Santa.

 {{< spacer 50 >}}

 ![See the movie ELF! at the Egyptian Theater in Coos Bay Oregon](/img/elf-movie-sub-section-hdr.jpg)

-#### November 25, 2023<br>ELF! at The Egyptian
+#### November 30, 2024<br>ELF! at The Egyptian

-A second showing of **Elf** is planned for 2pm on Saturday, September 25th.
+A second showing of **Elf** is planned for 2:00pm on Saturday, September 30th.
 Beginning at 12:30pm Santa will once again be available to hear all those wish lists!&nbsp;

 {{< spacer 50 >}}

 ![Small Business Saturday Shopping on Oregon's Adventure Coast](/img/small-business-shopping-sub-section-hdr.jpg)

-#### November 25, 2023<br>Shop Small Saturday and Downtown Coos Bay Commemorative Mug
+#### November 30, 2024<br>Shop Small Saturday and Downtown Coos Bay

-**Shop Small Saturday encourages us to shop at small, local shops this holiday season!**&nbsp;Coos Bay participating businesses are offering specials and door prizes all day.
-Also, keep your receipts for all purchases made in Downtown Coos Bay between November 10 and November 25.
-Collect $100 in receipts, bring those receipts to Jennie's Shoes (262 Central Ave) and receive a commemorative mug!
+**Shop Small Saturday encourages us to shop at small, local shops this holiday season!**&nbsp;The Coos Bay Downtown Association invites you to spend Saturday, after Thanksgiving in downtown Coos Bay for Shop Small Saturday.
+Shop Small Saturday encourages shoppers to support their neighborhood businesses and to embrace the day as a holiday shopping tradition.
+Shop Participating downtown businesses and sign up for door prizes.

 {{< spacer 50 >}}

 ![](/img/elfonshelfnb.jpg)

-#### November 25, 2023 - December 2, 2023<br>Elf on the Shelf Makes Mischief in North Bend!
+#### November 30, 2024 - December 7, 2024<br>Elf on the Shelf Makes Mischief in North Bend!

 Find the Mischievous Elf on the Shelf at participating businesses in North Bend!
 Each participating business will have its own mischievous Elf that moves within the business daily!
 Find the Elf and enter for a chance to win a wonderful gift.
 You can enter to win at each location.
 There will be one winner per business, but winners can only win from one business.&nbsp;